sematext/sematext-agent-java/README.md

 * HTTP REST APIs
 * SQL

 Sematext App Agent uses Influx Line Protocol to ship the metrics.
-So the metrics collected by the agent can be shipped to any Influx Line Protocol complaint endpoints.
+The metrics collected by the agent can be shipped to any Influx Line Protocol complaint endpoints like InfluxDB.
 You can also add support to other output formats like Elasticsearch, etc.

 The agent support number of [built-in functions](/docs/built-in-functions.md) to process the collected metrics before sending it to output.
 You can also plugin-in custom functions.

 ## Getting Started

+### Build

 To build Sematext App Agent you need: